 - Pollutants: virus infection increases the incidence of multiple sclerosis and is considered one of the causes for Multiple sclerosis.

 - Other diseases: patients with diabetes type 1 or thyroid disease (such as hypothyroidism or hyperthyroidism) are more at risk to have multiple sclerosis.

 Multiple sclerosis symptoms vary greatly from one patient to another.
 Some people with severe MS may lose the ability to walk independently or even at all, while others may experience long periods of remission without any new symptoms.
 However, common symptoms include:

 - Trouble walking that can develop to paralysis.

 - Fatigue – feeling very tired during the day.

 - Hardness of muscles or muscle spasm is a common symptom for MS.

 - Bladder and bowel dysfunction.
 The disability to control urination and excretion in addition to dyspepsia and constipation.

 - Difficulty completing simple tasks like unbuttoning the shirt, writing and others.

-- Numbness of the limbs, pain, lack of sense of the peripherals.
+- Numbness of the limbs, pain, and also lack of sense of the peripherals.